How To Stop Saddle Sores

 Saddle Angle: Different bikes require different saddle positions.
 As the bike gets more racey and head down it will put more pressure on your genitals.
 Less racey bikes with a more upright position will but more pressure on your sit bones.
 However a good starting place is a level saddles.

 Fore/Aft: The fore and aft of the saddle again is very important.
 Too far back and it will put pressure on your balls or fanny.
-To far back will increase pressure on your sit bones.
+To far forward will increase pressure on your sit bones.
 A good place to start is to set the fore and aft head centre of the saddle rails.
 Many saddles have marking showing the max fore and aft position.
 Stick it in the middle.

 Experiment: Now you know that.
 Go for a ride and if you have pressure at the back try moving the saddle back.
 Too much pressure on your genitals, then move the saddle forward.